 - How, amongst all of these organization role identities, might the nuanced confluence of other senses of self—from race and ethnicity to gender expression and primary language—play a role in co-creating with others to create impact?

-What better preparation could there be to encourage students to become the inquisitive world citizens who respect and seek out diverse points of view to solve the most urgent problems of our day?
+- What better preparation could there be to encourage students to become inquisitive world citizens who respect and seek out diverse points of view to solve the most urgent problems of our day?

 Engaging with the Community as a Means of Student Growth

-Latitude High School, in Oakland, California, similarly work to ensure that their students continued to express themselves creatively and connect with their community during remote learning.
+Educators at Latitude High School—an XQ school in Oakland, California—similarly worked to ensure that their students continued to express themselves creatively and connect with their community during remote learning.
 “We want students in this climate to have an opportunity for collaboration and discussion.
 We want them to build in routines and rituals that allow them to be challenged cognitively,“ explained Lillian Hsu, Principal of Latitude High School.
 “In order for students to reach their fullest potential, they need to unpack their sense of identity—and get a sense of what drives them and what motivates them,” she explains in a MIT Teaching Systems Lab video on context-centered equity mindsets, “and oftentimes that goes back to their roots.”